anuj8052/All-About-ML/ML_Interview_questions.md

 Both algorithms are powerful, and the choice between them depends on your dataset, problem complexity, and performance requirements.

-#What is the confusion matrix?
+### 9. **What is the confusion matrix?**
-A confusion matrix is a table used to evaluate the performance of a classification model.
+   - A confusion matrix is a table used to evaluate the performance of a classification model.
-It shows the true positives, true negatives, false positives, and false negatives, helping you see how well your model distinguishes between classes.
+   - It shows the true positives, true negatives, false positives, and false negatives, helping you see how well your model distinguishes between classes.

-#Baggin
+### 10. **Bagging**
-#Bagging and boosting are both ensemble methods in machine learning.
+- Bagging and boosting are both ensemble methods in machine learning.
-Bagging: - Stands for "Bootstrap Aggregating".
+- Bagging: - Stands for "Bootstrap Aggregating".
 - Focuses on reducing variance.
 - Takes multiple samples from the dataset with replacement.
 - Trains a model on each sample independently.